Aliases for BTN3A1 Gene

 GeneCards Summary for BTN3A1 Gene

 BTN3A1 (Butyrophilin Subfamily 3 Member A1) is a Protein Coding gene.
-Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
+Among its related pathways are Immune System and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
 An important paralog of this gene is BTN3A3.

 UniProtKB/Swiss-Prot for BTN3A1 Gene